keimlink/django-workshop/docs/migrations.rst

 Use the :command:`migrate` command to display all existing migrations:

-.. command-output:: python manage.py migrate --list
+.. command-output:: python manage.py showmigrations
     :cwd: ../src/cookbook_migrations

 Adding a new field to the model ``Recipe``